Prof.dr.ir. H.J. Visscher

 Department of Management in the Built Environment

 Henk Visscher (born 1962) is Professor of Housing Quality and Process Innovation.
 His chair focuses on process innovations that contribute to ensuring and improving the quality of housing.
-The most important aspects of this are: usability, health, safety, energy efficiency and the environmental impact of both existing and new housing.
+The most important aspects of this are: energy efficiency and the environmental impact, usability, health, safety, of both existing and new housing.

-The focus is on the energy transition of the existing housing stock in order to meet the climate goals of the Paris Agreement.
-His work also includes evaluating and innovating policy, regulations and building processes aimed at improving the housing stock and making it more sustainable, while keeping the end user central and paying particular attention to the role of the various stakeholders.
+The focus is on the energy transition of the existing housing stock in order to meet the climate goals of a CO2 emission free stock in 2050.
+His work includes evaluating and innovating policy, regulations and building processes aimed at improving the housing stock and making it more sustainable, while keeping the end user central and paying particular attention to the role of the various stakeholders.